File Formats

 • a wrapper object containing a preset object in data.

-Internally, the legacy utility wraps a single preset as:
+Internally, the Helix utility wraps a single preset as:

 {"presets": [preset]}